-- Generate a list of potential context communities using qualitative assessment (MAPC community types, communities cited in previous studies, etc.) as well as a submarket analysis to produce a list of potential communities. - Pull key indicators on communities identified in step one (1).
-These indicators are listed on Page 6. - For each indicator, qualitatively establish a range of values that count as similar to Nahant's value for that indicator. - Rate whether a community is similar or dissimilar to Nahant for each indicator, based on whether the value falls within the range established in step three (3). - For each community, sum the number of indicators for which it is similar to Nahant to create a "similarity score." - Choose which communities will be context communities, based on their similarity score and other relevant qualitative and political factors.
+- Generate a list of potential context communities using qualitative assessment (MAPC community types, communities cited in previous studies, etc.) as well as a submarket analysis to produce a list of potential communities. - Pull key indicators on communities identified in step one (1). - For each indicator, qualitatively establish a range of values that count as similar to Nahant's value for that indicator.

+- Rate whether a community is similar or dissimilar to Nahant for each indicator, based on whether the value falls within the range established in step three (3). - For each community, sum the number of indicators for which it is similar to Nahant to create a "similarity score." - Choose which communities will be context communities, based on their similarity score and other relevant qualitative and political factors.